Insights

 Read ArticleThe implications of late disclosure

-In the wake of recent reports of Prosecution failures to disclose relevant material on the defence, Amy French of our High Wycombe office successfully persuaded the Prosecution to discontinue a case following an abuse of process argument she raised, after crucial defence evidence was not served by the Prosecution.
-The case concerned two allegations of assault and one […]
+In the wake of recent reports of Prosecution failures to disclose relevant material on the defence, one of our our High Wycombe office successfully persuaded the Prosecution to discontinue a case following an abuse of process argument she raised, after crucial defence evidence was not served by the Prosecution.
+Evidence Disclosure: Not disclosed to Defence The case […]

 Read ArticleWhat is “cybercrime”?